Traditional Course Reserves

 Contact the library staff at your preferred library.

 How do I place material on Reserves?

-Instructors should obtain and complete a Book or Media Course Reserve Request Form [original link path: /content/dam/libraries/docs/bookmediareserverequestform.pdf].
-You can obtain this form:
+Instructors should complete and submit this Book or Media Course Reserve Request Form.
+Email John Stork to obtain this form.

 What may be placed on Reserve?

 Circulating books and multimedia material from any UC library may be placed on Course Reserve.
 Materials from other UC libraries will be requested by the library reserves staff.
 These materials should NOT be requested or checked out by the instructor.

 Personal copies of textbooks or other materials can be placed on Reserve with the understanding that UC Libraries assumes no responsibility for replacing them should they become lost, stolen, damaged, or destroyed.
 If this happens, faculty will be notified to either replace the copy or to withdraw it from Reserves.
 If you submit a personal copy to be placed on Reserve and the Library owns that same book, the library copy will be placed on Reserve and we will return your copy to you.

 New material requests should be submitted to your Library Reserves Contact.
 Some new materials can take up to four weeks to receive.

 Exceptions: Periodicals, reference books, OhioLINK, Interlibrary Loan, or other non-UC Library materials may not be placed on Reserve.
 The Library is unable to place videos and DVDs from commercial rental establishments (Redbox, etc.) due to copyright restrictions.

 Items may be designated with the following loan periods: